 A regulator-driven handover

 United Bank for Africa said its board accepted Elumelu’s retirement at a meeting on 6 July, per Punch.
-He steps down on 21 August, the date he completes the maximum 12-year tenure the Central Bank of Nigeria allows non-executive directors.
+He steps down on 21 August.

 Who is Emmanuel Nnorom

-Nnorom is one of Elumelu’s longest-serving lieutenants: he is group chief executive of Heirs Holdings, Elumelu’s investment company, chairs Transcorp Hotels and previously ran Transnational Corporation of Nigeria.
-His appointment points to continuity rather than rupture.
+Nnorom is one of Elumelu’s longest-serving lieutenants.
+He is group chief executive of Heirs Holdings, Elumelu’s investment company.

 The Elumelu era at UBA

-UBA now operates in 20 African countries plus global centres including New York, London, Paris and Dubai, serving more than 50 million customers.
-It is one of only a handful of African banks with a genuine cross-continental network.
+The bank serves more than 50 million customers.
+It is one of only a handful of African banks with a true cross-continental network.

 Beyond the bank

-His stamp on corporate Africa runs well beyond one boardroom.
-The UBA succession is simply the most consequential handover yet.
+His mark on corporate Africa runs well beyond one boardroom.
+The UBA succession is simply the most important handover yet.

 What to watch

-Elumelu’s own next act — deploying Heirs Holdings capital across energy and financial services — may matter as much for African markets as his bank chairmanship did.
+Elumelu’s own next act may matter just as much.
+Deploying Heirs Holdings capital across energy and financial services could shape African markets as his bank chairmanship did.

 When does Tony Elumelu step down as UBA chairman?